Looking for "the best" IVF clinic abroad?

 • live births/number of IVF cycles started

-IVF Success Rates as presented by clinics
+IVF success rates as presented by clinics

 From the point of view of the patient, IVF Success rates should mean the probability that your IVF treatment will be successful, that is, ending in a live birth, which is the aim of treatment.
 Most clinics in Europe present IVF Success rates as a percentage of patients who become pregnant.
 Most often, the probability of getting pregnant is calculated in relation to the number of embryo transfers made and not the IVF cycles started – it is the so-called IVF Pregnancy Rates.

 Not every Patient starting the IVF cycle will have embryos available – that’s why the statistics calculated on the started IVF cycle (including the cycle in which no embryos were given) will be much lower.
-On average, 10-35% of the started IVF cycles may end before the embryo transfer (source: CDC Report 2015).
+On average, 10-35% of the started IVF cycles may end before the embryo transfer (source: CDC Report 2021).

 Moreover, the presented data usually focus on statistical chances for pregnancy and not on the birth of a child.
 This is another element that will significantly reduce statistics – an average of 10% – after all, pregnancy can end in a miscarriage.
 As you can see, there are many factors to take into account, which can have a huge impact on the presented values.